-The California Family Rights Act (CRFA) has aim to ensure employees with a right to a temporary leave from employment to care for children and medical needs.
-The CRFA is a state law that is administered by the Department of Fair Employment and Housing and it is similar to the Federal Family and Medical Leave Act.
+The California Family Rights Act (CRFA) has aimed to ensure employees with a right to a temporary leave from employment to care for children and medical needs.

 Elements of California Family Rights Act Violations